jcrd/iniq/README.md

 **iniq** is a simple INI file reader for the command line.
 It queries an INI file based on the path <_section_><_separator_><_key_> and allows use of custom separators in the file and formatting of the output.
-Sections inherit keys from a special DEFAULT section unless the _-d_ flag is used.
+Sections inherit keys from a special DEFAULT section unless the _-D_ flag is used.
 See below for examples.